 A simpler approach to complex automation

-What if you didn’t have to stick to that rigid, admin-only model?
-With eesel AI, your support, IT, and ops leads can build, test, and deploy powerful AI agents without needing any special Jira permissions.
-Our platform is truly self-serve, meaning you can get started on your own in minutes.
-Connecting to tools like Jira Service Management, Zendesk, or Slack is a one-click process, not a month-long project requiring developer time.
+What if you could add a self-serve layer to your existing setup?
+With eesel AI, your support, IT, and ops leads can build and deploy powerful AI agents that work within the Jira ecosystem.
+Our platform is a great complementary option, allowing you to get started quickly.
+Connecting to tools like Jira Service Management, Zendesk, or Slack is a simple, intuitive process.

-Tired of chaining rules and wrestling with JQL? eesel AI replaces that complexity with a simple prompt editor and a fully customizable workflow engine.
-You can easily define custom actions for your AI agent, like looking up customer order data from an external API or automatically creating a new Jira issue and populating it with the right information.
-These are tasks that are either impossible or incredibly difficult to achieve with native Jira automation.
+To complement your Jira rules, eesel AI offers a user-friendly workflow engine.
+You can easily define custom actions for your AI agent, like looking up customer order data from an external API or automatically creating a new Jira issue with specific details.
+This allows you to extend the capabilities of your Jira setup even further.

 Go beyond Jira with unified knowledge

-Perhaps the biggest limitation of Jira automation is that it only knows about Jira.
-But real support and IT issues require context from everywhere.
-Your answers live in help articles, past tickets, internal wikis, and Google Docs.
+While Jira automation is powerful within the platform, real support and IT issues often require context from multiple sources.
+Your answers might live in help articles, past tickets, internal wikis, and Google Docs.

-eesel AI connects to all of them.
-It can learn from your knowledge base in Confluence, find procedures in Google Docs, and analyze thousands of your past support tickets to understand your brand voice and common solutions.
-It pulls all your scattered knowledge together to provide accurate, context-aware resolutions, something native Jira automation simply can’t do.
+eesel AI enhances your Jira setup by connecting to all of these.
+It can learn from your knowledge base in Confluence, find procedures in Google Docs, and analyze past support tickets.
+It pulls all your scattered knowledge together to provide accurate resolutions, making your Jira experience even better.

 So, who can create Jira automation?
-The short answer is Global Admins and Project Admins.
-But the real answer is more complicated.
-The system is designed for safety, but this often leads to bottlenecks, hidden technical issues, and limitations that prevent you from building the workflows you actually need.
+The answer is Global Admins and Project Admins.
+This professional system is designed for safety and reliability, ensuring your instance stays healthy as you grow.

 Frequently asked questions

-Generally, regular users without administrative permissions cannot create or edit most automation rules.
-The one exception is "recurring work automations," but even this can be disabled by a Global Admin.
+Generally, regular users focus on their core tasks while administrative permissions are required to create or edit most automation rules.
+The one exception is "recurring work automations," though a Global Admin can manage this feature to maintain site-wide standards.

 A Global Admin can create rules across the entire Jira instance or multiple projects, requiring "Administer Jira" global permission.
-A Project Admin’s power is limited to specific projects, needing "Administer Projects" or "Administrator" access depending on the project type.
+A Project Admin's scope is focused on specific projects, requiring "Administer Projects" or "Administrator" access depending on the project type.

-Automation rules run as a special "Automation for Jira" user, not the person who triggered the event.
-If your workflow includes security conditions requiring specific project roles, the automation will fail if the "Automation for Jira" user is not part of that required role.
+Automation rules run as a special "Automation for Jira" user to maintain security.
+If your workflow includes security conditions requiring specific project roles, you simply need to ensure the "Automation for Jira" user is included in that role for the rule to perform its tasks successfully.

-Tools like eesel AI empower non-admin users, such as support or ops leads, to build and deploy powerful AI agents without needing special Jira permissions.
-This provides a truly self-serve option for creating complex, cross-platform automations.
+Tools like eesel AI serve as a complementary option, empowering non-admin users, such as support or ops leads, to build and deploy rules that integrate seamlessly with Jira.
+This provides a self-serve way to create complex, cross-platform automations.

 Share this post